Published on December 15, 2017 7:17 pm, by Jen Bakker

 Otherwise, it makes sense to look at the various options available – daycare centres, long daycare centres, and family daycare centres.
 You’ll generally find there won’t be a significant price difference between the different options available in the same area.
 But Family Day Care Centres might offer you more for your money and a bit more flexibility.

 It also pays to make the most of government grants and concessions for child care.
+To be eligible for the Child Care subsidy your child must be attending an approved child care provider and meet residency and immunisation requirements.

-Sub-Category – School and Tutoring
+School and Tutoring

 When it comes to tutoring, if you’re paying an agency to provide a tutor, you will often find that a private tutor will be less costly.
 If this is something you’re having trouble finding, often the Facebook groups in your suburb are a great place to ask others in your community for their recommendations.
 If you’re sending your child to a private school and looking to cut this cost, your option is a less costly private school or a government school.
 Outside of that, reducing fees directly to do with school is difficult.